Benjamin Blacksmith Shop: History and today

 The Star Blacksmith Shop was bought by blacksmith-postmaster Robert Benjamin in 1885.
 At that time, and for 80 years thereafter, it operated at a slightly different location on Market Street.
 Mackinac Island's population was not big enough to allow the Benjamin family to specialize in the work done by the shop.
 It operated as a mixed smithy, performing craft forge operations and horseshoeing for the Island's large summer and smaller winter populations.

 After blacksmith Herbert Benjamin's death in 1965, the Benjamin Blacksmith Shop was threatened with closure.
-In 1968, heir Robert Benjamin donated the shop and its fittings to the Mackinac Island State Park Commission, which moved the building to its present location adjacent to the Biddle House and restored it to its appearance in the 1950s.
+In 1968, heir Robert "Bob" Benjamin donated the shop and its fittings to the Mackinac Island State Park Commission, which moved the building to its present location adjacent to the Biddle House and restored it to its appearance in the 1950s.

 As a tourist attraction starting in 1968, the Benjamin Blacksmith Shop largely ended its horseshoeing work (which continued at other locations on Mackinac Island) and specialized in craft metalwork.
 Blacksmiths can be seen at this location throughout the State Park's period of full summer operations, forging mild steel items and implements for use by the State Park and sale to the public.

 Admission is by Fort Mackinac ticket.
 Since 1985, the Shop has hosted an annual Blacksmith Convention, usually held on the first weekend in August.